MadamLoki/career-aptitude-explorer/README.md

 ## License

 This project is licensed under the [MIT](https://choosealicense.com/licenses/MIT/) license.

+## Updates

+This application may have future developments and updates in some areas, such as industry insights, career matching, and community support.

 ## Questions
   If you have any questions about the repo, please open an issue.